 Because of the volume expansion, the pressure in the pump head drops below the pressure of the inlet and exhaust.

 The higher pressure of the inlet makes the inlet valve open up, whilst the higher pressure of the exhaust keeps the outlet valve shut.

 Gas is pushed from the inlet into the pump head, through the valve.

 During the upstroke motion, the diaphragm gets pushed upward, so the volume in the pump head decreases.

-The pump head’s pressure then becomes higher than the pressure at the inlet and exhaust.
+The pressure of the pump head then becomes higher than the pressure at the inlet and exhaust.
 This pressure keeps the inlet valve shut while allowing the exhaust valve to open.
 The high pressure moves gas out the exhaust valve.

 Although this is a simplified look at how these pumps work, it will give you an idea of what you're buying.

-They’re a great choice for many different applications, but you’ll want to be sure you get the right ones for the job.
-How can you make the best choice?
-Here are a few things to keep in mind.
+They're a great choice for many different applications, but you'll want to be sure you get the right ones for the job.
+So, how can you make the best choice?
+Here are a few things to keep in mind: